 Cranberries were also utilised as dye for clothing, blankets and rugs and even as a symbol of peace.
 Many years after, cultivation of this super fruit has spread throughout Great Britain, Scandinavia and the US.

-Cranberries have long been valued for their effectiveness in treating many afflictions.
+Cranberries have long been valued for their effectiveness as remedy in many afflictions.
 Not all have been proven by science yet, but some of the claims have been backed by the result of extensive research and studies.

-Because cranberries contain so much polyphenols, flavanols and other antioxidants and anti-inflammatory agents—a cup of cranberries has 8,983 antioxidant capacity—regular consumption of this powerful berry may help slow tumor progression, induce cell death and block expressions of MMPs (matrix metalloproteinases)
+Because cranberries contain so much polyphenols, flavanols and other antioxidants and anti-inflammatory agents—a cup of cranberries has 8,983 antioxidant capacity—regular consumption of this powerful berry may help the body capable of fighting from oxidative stress that can cause serious or mild illnesses.

 Berries exposed to abundant sunlight will develop great concentrations of anthocyanins and phytonutrients.
 Our shrubs are also grown in areas where they can get plenty of sunlight so you can get greater health benefits from our cranberry powder.